-I had the great pleasure to ask Robinson Smith a few questions about the Smith Manoeuvre (a topic I touched on here) which is a method to create tax deductibility on your mortgage and pay off that loan sooner.
-For those who don’t know, Rob is the son of Fraser Smith who invented the Smith Manoeuvre.
+I had the great pleasure to ask Robinson Smith a few questions about The Smith Manoeuvre which is a method to create tax deductibility on your mortgage and pay off that loan sooner.
+For those who don’t know, Rob is the son of Fraser Smith who invented The Smith Manoeuvre.
 Rob is now the President over at Smith Consulting Ltd and spreading the good word on this more advanced topic for the Canadian community.

 Below are a series of questions I asked Rob who graciously responded with some great content.
 Check it out below: